2006ramakant/raamLendingCaseStudy/README.md

 ### Project Information

-> The project is a data science project that uses the lending club data set to predict whether a loan will be defaulted or not.
+> The project uses the lending club data set to predict whether a loan will be defaulted or not.

 ### Project Background